 Modalities for capacity-building and the transfer of marine technology

-1. Parties [within their capabilities], shall ensure capacity-building for, and shall cooperate to ensure the transfer of marine technology to, developing States Parties that need and request it, in accordance with the provisions of this Agreement.
+1. Parties [within their capabilities], shall ensure capacity-building for, and shall cooperate to ensure the transfer of marine technology to, developing States Parties, taking into account the special circumstances of small island developing States, that need and request it, in accordance with the provisions of this Agreement.

 2. Parties shall provide, within their capabilities, resources to support such capacity-building and the transfer of marine technology, and to facilitate access to other sources of support, in accordance with their national policies, priorities, plans and programmes.

-3. Capacity-building and the transfer of marine technology should be a country-driven, transparent, effective, and iterative process that is participatory, cross-cutting and gender-responsive.
+3. Capacity-building and the transfer of marine technology should be a country-driven, transparent, effective and iterative process that is participatory, cross-cutting and gender-responsive.
 It shall build upon, as appropriate, and not duplicate existing programmes and be guided by lessons learned, including those from capacity-building and the transfer of marine technology activities under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies.
 Insofar as possible, it shall take into account these activities with a view to maximizing efficiency and results.

-4. Capacity-building and the transfer of marine technology shall be based on and be responsive to the needs and priorities of developing States Parties identified through needs assessments on an individual case-by-case, subregional or regional basis.
-Such needs and priorities may be self-assessed or facilitated through [the capacity-building and transfer of marine technology committee] [a mechanism, which may be established by the Conference of the Parties] and the clearing-house mechanism.
+4. Capacity-building and the transfer of marine technology shall be based on and be responsive to the needs and priorities of developing States Parties, taking into account the special circumstances of small island developing States, identified through needs assessments on an individual case-by-case, subregional or regional basis.
+Such needs and priorities may be self-assessed or facilitated through the capacity-building and transfer of marine technology committee and the clearing-house mechanism.

-5. The Conference of the Parties shall provide guidance on modalities and procedures for capacity-building and the transfer of marine technology at the first meeting of the Conference of the Parties unless otherwise determined by the Conference of the Parties.

 Article 45